blarosen95/Code_Sample_for_Joe/README.md

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions
-*   rails db:seed
+*   rails db:seed db:migrate
 *   bundle install
-*   yarn add
+*   yarn install
-*   run rails in typical development run configuration.
+*   run rails in typical development run configuration (rails s).
 Pretty much the normal approach to something simple like this
 *   Be sure to access from 127.0.0.1 loopback, using localhost will cause CSRF failures on some actions.

 * ...